 Eligibility

 The Community Enterprise Fund is open to constituted third sector or community groups.
-Your organisation must:
+To be eligible, your organisation must:

-• Be or plan to be a social enterprise – i.e. an asset-locked organisation where all profits will be reinvested into the business and its social aims (no private individuals or bodies can benefit from the assets or uncapped dividends of the business)
+Your proposal must: - Be or plan to be a social enterprise – i.e. an asset-locked organisation where all profits are reinvested into the business and its social aims (no private individuals or bodies can benefit from the assets or uncapped dividends of the business)

-• Cover a 6-month period, with a timetable for spending the funds by the end of that period
+- Cover a 6-month period, with a clear spending plan for the funds within that timeframe

-• Detail how the enterprise will become financially sustainable through trading as opposed to grant income.
+- Outline how the enterprise will become financially sustainable through trading (not reliant on ongoing grant income)

 What is the funding for?